-Long Term Care Insurance Virginia Partnership Program
+- Virginia’s Long Term Care Partnership Program

-How Many People Need Long Term Care Services?
+Who Needs Long Term Care Services?

 According to the U.S. Department of Health and Human Services, about 70 percent of people over age 65 will need long-term care services of some type during their lifetime.
 The need for long term care services is not limited to seniors, 40 percent of people currently receiving long term care services are between the ages of 18 and 64.
 Long term care insurance planning is important, because traditional health insurance and Medicare do not pay for most long term care services.

 Types of Long Term Care Insurance in Virginia